tsd504/Racing-game/README.md

   <img src="Images/well.png" alt="Low poly well scene" width="400">
 </p>

 I wanted to try creating a complete scene rather than just individual objects.
-The well taught me about composition, lighting, and how to make a scene feel atmospheric.
+The well taught me about how to make a scene feel atmospheric.
 I chose low poly because it's easier to work with and looks great in games.

 ### 5. Vehicle Design for Game Development